jboss-developer/jboss-eap-quickstarts/helloworld-rs/README.md

 Technologies: CDI, JAX-RS
 Summary: Demonstrates the use of CDI 1.0 and JAX-RS Target Product: EAP
+Product Versions: EAP 6.1, EAP 6.2
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-This example demonstrates the use of *CDI 1.0* and *JAX-RS* in *Red Hat JBoss Enterprise Application Platform 6.1* or later.
+This example demonstrates the use of *CDI 1.0* and *JAX-RS* in Red Hat JBoss Enterprise Application Platform.

 System requirements
 -------------------

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 6.1.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 6.1 or later.

+All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.

 Configure Maven